Facebook Messenger is #5 in Top 10 Business Messaging platforms

 2015.
 Facebook launched dedicated web interface for its Messenger

-Facebook has launched Messenger.com - a dedicated chat interface for Facebook Messenger.
-You can still send messages from Facebook.com as always, but Messenger.com could become a favorite of busy users concerned with productivity, or those that use Facebook to chat with friends but don’t like the social content chaos of its main site.
-The Messenger site features a list of your threads on the left, with a big, clean, white chat window on the right.
-You can use most of the mobile app’s features from here, including audio and video calls, stickers, and photos.
-For now it lacks the ability to record and send audio messages, instantly send a photo from your web cam, or use the new Messenger platform content sharing apps.
-But just like splitting Messenger’s app off from Facebook on mobile, doing the same on the web could give the company more room to pack in bonus features that differentiate it from SMS and other chat apps.
+Facebook has introduced Messenger.com, a dedicated chat interface for Facebook Messenger.
+While you can still send messages from Facebook.com as usual, Messenger.com provides an alternative for users seeking a more focused and productive chat experience, or those who prefer to chat with friends without the distractions of the main Facebook site.
+The Messenger site offers a clean layout, with a list of your message threads on the left and a spacious white chat window on the right.
+Most features available on the mobile app are accessible from this interface, including audio and video calls, stickers, and photo sharing.
+Currently, it lacks some functionalities such as recording and sending audio messages, instantly capturing and sending photos from your webcam, and utilizing the new Messenger platform content sharing apps.
+However, by separating Messenger from Facebook on the web, the company has the opportunity to introduce additional exclusive features that set it apart from SMS and other messaging applications.

 2015.
 Facebook wants to replace business2customer email by its Messenger